GomSpace/avr32-prog/README.md

 # AVR32 programming tools
 This repository contains a variety of flashing tools for AVR32UC3 devices

-This set of tools should support flashing UC3 devices through most FTDI MPSSE based JTAG dongles, such as the busblaster_v25, digilent_hs3, openmoko_dbv3 and avr-dragon.
+This set of tools should support flashing UC3 devices through most FTDI MPSSE based JTAG dongles, such as the Digilent hs3 and AVR dragon.

-# documentation
+# Documentation
-Documentation is created as 2 separate RST documents, 1 for busblaster_v25, digilent_hs3 and openmoko_dbv3 and one for avr-dragon.
+Documentation is created as 2 separate RST documents, one for Digilent hs3 and one for AVR dragon.

 Both sets of documentation can be included in existing RST documentation or generated manually using:
 ```